OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/experiments/03-servo-h-bridge.md

     # loop forever
     while(True):
-        # sleeps for a bit to accomodate slow switches
+        # sleeps for a bit to accomodate switches
         time.sleep(0.5)

         # gets the signals going through the switches